kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 ### Configure Datacenters

-Each `Seed` has a map of so-called _Datacenters_ (under `.spec.datacenters`), which define the cloud provider locations that user clusters can be deployed to.
+Each `Seed` has a map of so-called _Datacenters_ (under `.spec.datacenters`), which define the cloud provider locations that User Clusters can be deployed to.
 Every datacenter name is globally unique in a KKP setup.
-Users will select from a list of datacenters when creating user clusters and their clusters will automatically get scheduled to the seed that defines that datacenter.
+Users will select from a list of datacenters when creating User Clusters and their clusters will automatically get scheduled to the seed that defines that datacenter.

 Check the [CRD reference]({{< ref "../../../references/crds/#datacenter" >}}) for a full reference of all possible